novnc/noVNC/README.md

     `./utils/web.py 8080`

 * Point your web browser at http://localhost:8080/vnc.html (or whatever port you used above to run the web server).

-* Specify the host and port where the proxy is running and the password that the vnc server is using (if any).
+Specify the host and port where the proxy is running and the password that the vnc server is using (if any).
+Hit the Connect button.

 ### Browser Support